magnusoy/Arduino-with-Python/README.md

 ### Prerequisites

 You will need Python 3.4=< and Arduino IDE for using the provided files.
-Furthermore you will also have to install pySerial.
+Furthermore you will also have to install some dependencies.

 ```
-python -m pip install pyserial
+python pip install -r /path/to/requirements.txt

 or

-conda install -c conda-forge pyserial
+python pip install serial==3.4
+python pip install matplotlib==2.2.2
+python pip install pandas==0.23.0
 ```

 ### Installing